BitcoinDesign/Guide/guide/payments/send.md

 Depending on their familiarity with bitcoin, the sender may have a preference of which denomination the amount should be specified in.
 Read more about why and changing units contextually in [Units, symbols and amount display](https://deploy-preview-63--sad-borg-390916.netlify.app/guide/payments/units-and-symbols/).

-Since an amount specified in bitcoin or sats often involve many digits, and don't correspond easily to a local currency amount ($10 as 0.00019376 bitcoin for example).
-Applications can allow the sender select fractions of the total available balance.
-Most common is *max* or *all*, which also makes it easy for the sender to sweep the entire balance to another wallet.
+Since an amount specified in bitcoin or satoshis often involve many digits, and don't correspond easily to a local currency amount ($10 as 0.00019376 bitcoin for example).

+Applications can allow the sender to select fractions of the total available balance.
+Most common is *max* or *use full balance*, which also makes it easy for the sender to sweep all of the bitcoin to another wallet.
 </div>

 **Do's**